Find out about the court or tribunal

 – give the evidence yourself in your own words; or

 – call someone else to give the evidence; that is, you call a witness.

 It is really important that you read the Evidence Act 2008 (Vic).
 This Act sets out the rules about what type of evidence can be used in court, and what facts evidence can be used to prove.
 There are some strict rules.
 For example, in general, people are not allowed to say their personal opinion about something when they give evidence; they can only say what they directly saw or heard.

 Once you have put together all of the facts, write down the final argument or proposition that you are aiming to prove.
 Write down a list of arguments in an orderly manner so that you can easily move from point to point.
 Make sure that each point in your argument can be backed up by evidence.
 Ensure that your notes are well organised prior to the hearing.
 Do not be afraid to rely on your notes during the hearing.
 Be prepared to answer any questions that the magistrate asks you.

 If your arguments are based on principles stated in another legal case, you should say so.
 Refer to the case by name and give a copy to the clerk sitting in front of the magistrate.
-If it is a lengthy case, flag the page and underline the principle on which you are relying.
+If it is a lengthy case, tell the magistrate the relevant page number and paragraph number for the principle on which you are relying.

 Communicating clearly in court is extremely important; you need to speak clearly and present your arguments in a logical, step-by-step way.
 You will not persuade the court by talking about things that do not relate to your case.
 If you have the chance, practise your argument by saying (or reading) it aloud, perhaps in front of family or friends, so that you become used to speaking in public.